-Located on an infill site in Croydon, we have gained planning approval for 8 new build apartments.
+Located on an infill site in Croydon, we have gained planning consent for 8 new build apartments.
 The design responds to the characteristic bays of the estate that it forms a continuation of, and uses these bays to eliminate overlooking between the proposal and its neighbours by directing views diagonally across the site.

 The detailing of our proposal has been developed from an investigation into the laying patterns for hung fibre cement tiles, with the aim of breaking up the mass of the building.
 The tapering corners and diminishing tiling creates a forced perspective that aims to make the building appear further away than it actually is.
 This careful detailing elevates an affordable material to a high quality finish, while also making a cohesive whole of building form.